vanman247/Senior-Project/Blog.md

 ## How to Achieve the goals of the Project:
   1. Use python to code the logic of searching for a stock per option play
 	a.
 Stock Screener
-		i.	$1 strike prices difference
+		1. $1 strike prices difference
-		ii.
-No stocks that give dividends
+		2. No stocks that give dividends
-		iii.
-More than 1 million in open trade Volume iv.
-Etc.…
+		3. More than 1 million in open trade Volume
+		4. Etc.…

   2. Calculate Percent Return per play per stock
 	a.
 Bull Call Spread
 		i.
 Used for when Stock is going to Climb up in price.